BertrandConxy/BertrandConxy/README.md

-<p align="center"></p><hr><h1 align="center">Hello World 👋 <br> I'm Betrand Mutangana Ishimwe</h1><h3 align="center">Full-stack Software Developer  </h3><h4 align="center">I have 2 years programming experience.</h4>
+<p align="center"></p><hr><h1 align="center">Hello World 👋 <br> I'm Betrand Mutangana Ishimwe</h1><h3 align="center">Full-stack Software Developer  </h3><h4 align="center">I have 1+ years programming experience.</h4>
-<p align="center">I have much interest in building outstanding UI(s) using React and RESTful API(s) using Ruby on Rails.
+<p align="center">I am commited to building outstanding UI(s) using React and Next together with other modern technologies.
+I build RESTful API(s) using Ruby and Ruby on Rails.
 I'm also good at content creation, website designing, and 3D animation. <br>
-  I'm constantly striving to build systems and tools that improve the community's way of living.
+  I'm constantly striving to build systems and tools that improve the community's way of living by contributing to open-source projects and my own projects.
 Curiosity is the one that pushes me to learn more and seek for more adventure in this internet world.
-Do you know what is trending?🤔 <strong>Web3</strong>.
-That is why I'm learning new technologies to dive into this marvelous adventure.</p>
+That is why I'm learning and turning into a better version of my self day by day!😎</p>

 <p align="center">
   <em>I'm always <b>